Solving for Why

 Solving for Why: Pull-Off Adhesion Testing of Coatings

-WJE chemist Leonard Phelps performs a pull-off adhesion test of a paint coating to determine the load necessary to pull the paint coating off, the resulting stress level, and the type of failure that occurs.
+Chemist Leonard Phelps performs a pull-off adhesion test of a paint coating to determine the load necessary to pull the paint coating off, the resulting stress level, and the type of failure that occurs.

-Solving for Why: Fitness-for-Service Assessments
+Solving for Why: Fitness for Service Assessments

 Solving for Why: Differential Scanning Calorimetry

-WJE chemist Jeff Plumridge demonstrates the use of differential scanning calorimetry to measure the degree of oxidation in a plastic pipe that prematurely failed while in service.
+Chemist Jeff Plumridge demonstrates the use of differential scanning calorimetry to measure the degree of oxidation in a plastic pipe that prematurely failed while in service.

 Solving for Why: Concrete Curing in the Lab